Petroleum and Chemical Transportation

 Our vessels differ from many competitors’ in that they are designed to operate and perform at service speeds of up to 12 knots (550 and 650 class) – performance not seen in ATBs prior to Crowley.
 Additionally, Crowley’s ATBs consist of hydrodynamically efficient tank barges coupled with high-horsepower tugs, allowing for improved maneuverability and sea-keeping.
 Vessel cargo systems are designed to provide maximum flexibility and cargo integrity while also allowing for transfer rates of up to 20,000 to 30,000 barrels per hour, depending on vessel class.

-As of 2013, Crowley will own and operate 17 ATBs, which include 155,000-barrel, 178,000-barrel and 327,000-barrel capacity tank vessels at 96%, with each vessel having been chartered to leading companies in the petroleum and chemical industries.
-Additionally, Crowley operates a number of Jones Act tankers on behalf of other owners which trade both domestically and internationally.
+As of 2017, Crowley owns and operates 17 ATBs, which include 155,000-barrel, 178,000-barrel and 327,000-barrel capacity tank vessels at 96 percent, with each vessel having been chartered to leading companies in the petroleum and chemical industries.
+Additionally, Crowley operates Jones Act tankers on behalf of other owners, which trade both domestically and internationally.

 - What is an ATB?